-Sure, no one really has time to time to make classic puff pastry at home.
-But this PERFECT homemade Quick and Easy Rough Puff Pastry though?
-Absolutely doable and absolutely recommended!
-Beautifully flaky, buttery, delicious puff pastry from scratch that tastes infinitely better than frozen, store-bought puff pastry and it only takes 30 minutes of your time?
+This PERFECT homemade Quick and Easy Rough Puff Pastry is beautifully flaky, and buttery.
+Delicious puff pastry made from scratch that tastes infinitely better than frozen, store-bought puff pastry and it only takes 30 minutes of your time?
 Almost too good to be true!

 Updated: January 2016